 — Gayle Nadler, Co-Founder, Multicultural Learning Center

-FU-DING CHENG — SPIRIT SERIES Art Director — is an award winning visual artist, production designer and filmmaker whose films have been shown at festivals in Europe, the United States and Asia as well as exhibited at the Whitney Museum in New York and UCLA/Hammer Museum in Los Angeles.
-Responsible for the visual design of SPIRIT SERIES since its inception, Mr. Cheng has taught Design at U.C.L.A. as well as Film Directing at North Carolina School of the Arts.
+FU-DING CHENG — SERIES Art Director — is an award winning visual artist, production designer and filmmaker whose films have been shown at festivals in Europe, the United States and Asia as well as exhibited at the Whitney Museum in New York and UCLA/Hammer Museum in Los Angeles.
+Responsible for the visual design of the SERIES since its inception, Mr. Cheng has taught Design at U.C.L.A. as well as Film Directing at North Carolina School of the Arts.
 He is also an author whose titles include Map of Desire and Dream-House published by Hampton Roads.

 LANCE CROMWELL — New England Co-Director — is tasked with program delivery, marketing and operations for all SERIES activities in the region.
 A credentialed secondary school English teacher and graduate of Colgate University, with extensive experience in theatre and film, Mr. Cromwell has been instrumental in the 125% increase of SERIES services in his region since he began with the organization in January 2016.

-KAREN COOKE — Senior SPIRITCORPS Leader — joined SPIRIT SERIES in 2007 and has lead over 200 classrooms through the program’s transformational values and literacy curricula.
+KAREN COOKE — Senior SpiritSeries Leader — joined SPIRIT SERIES in 2007 and has lead over 200 classrooms through the program’s transformational values and literacy curricula.
 An alumna of NYU’s prestigious Tisch School of the Arts, Ms. Cooke has extensive experience teaching drama to young people — from heading a non-profit youth organization, to mounting productions as a middle and high school drama director, to serving as adjunct faculty in Bard College’s Theater Department.
-Ms. Cooke holds an MFA in Educational Theater as well as a California Secondary Teaching Credential and is responsible for initial training of all new Southern California SPIRITCORPS members.
+Ms. Cooke holds an MFA in Educational Theater as well as a California Secondary Teaching Credential and is responsible for initial training of all new Southern California SpiritCorps members.

-BERNADENE MORGAN — SPIRIT SERIES Costume Designer — is a highly respected professional costume designer.
+BERNADENE MORGAN — SERIES Costume Designer — is a highly respected professional costume designer.
 With television and film credits spanning three decades, Ms. Morgan’s productions include Head of Costuming for the acclaimed HBO series The Larry Sanders Show and the ABC comedy series According to Jim.
 She has designed costuming for a host of theatrical productions and stage shows as varied as the San Diego Opera and The Blues Brothers.
 Since the inception of SPIRIT SERIES, Ms. Morgan has designed and produced costumes for the program and created the craft component of its curriculum as well.

 KENT PIERCE — New England Executive Director — has been a professional screenwriter in TV and film for nearly three decades, working for a range of companies from Nickelodeon to Miramax.
 A professional journalist, as well, Mr. Pierce has written for NPR and a variety of trade, newspaper and magazine publications.
 A graduate of Dartmouth College and father of three, Mr. Pierce brings to SPIRIT SERIES a wide range of experience working with children, primarily in athletics, where he has coached youth baseball and basketball as well as youth, high school and college soccer.